Access market/portfolio data and submit trade orders in Matlab via Interactive-Brokers (IB), using the IB-Matlab application.

 - Event callbacks – Users can easily attach Matlab code (callbacks) to IB events.
-For example, this enables special operations (e.g., adding an entry in an Excel file, sending an SMS (text message) or email) whenever an order is fully or partially executed, or a specified price is reached.
+For example, this enables special operations such as adding an entry in an Excel file, sending an SMS (text message) or email, whenever an order is fully or partially executed, or a specified price is reached.

 - Additional functionality – IB-Matlab also provides functionality that is not readily available in the basic IB API: the ability to specify automated trading; specifying custom trades such as brackets or combo spreads; automatically changing unfulfilled limits based on the momentary bid/ask prices; and changing order types at a certain time.